Class EcdsaVerify

 s INTEGER }

-class expects the signature to be represented
+However, the ECDsa class expects the signature to be represented

-as the concatenation of r
+as the concatenation of r and s where each value is exactly

 the curve size.
 For example, the size of the NIST curve P-256 is 256

 bits, which is 32 bytes.
-Hence, the signature r||s
+Hence, the signature r||s must be 64

-must be exactly 32 bytes.
+bytes, both r and s must be exactly 32 bytes.
 If a value is

-shorter than 32 bytes, it is prepended with 00
+shorter than 32 bytes, it is prepended with 00 bytes.

 The verification methods will convert a standard signature into the

-class needs.
+format the ECDsa class needs.
 They can also verify signatures that

-are formatted as r||s
+are formatted as r||s.

 The YubiKey returns an ECDSA signature following the standard, namely the BER encoding.